A breathtaking Highland estate

 Letterewe was bought by Paul Fentener van Vlissingen.

-The family of Colonel Whitbread sold 32,000 acres of his Kinlochewe Estate to Mr Fentener van Vlissingen.
+The family of Colonel Whitbread sold 32,000 acres of their Kinlochewe Estate to Mr Fentener van Vlissingen.

 Paul Van Vlissingen was involved in the first ‘right to roam’ negotiations, the Land Reform Act which became law in 2003, known as the ‘Letterewe Accord’.